Arrowanneee/arrowanneee.github.io/_pages/about.md

 I am a Ph.D. candidate in Human-Computer Interaction (HCI) field across LLM, design, and the Metaverse at the Hong Kong University of Science and Technology, under the supervision of professor [Pan Hui](https://panhui.people.ust.hk/publications.html) and [David Yip](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/YIP-DavidKeiMan/daveyip).

 My research focuses on AI-supported creativity and human-AI collaboration, always inspired by my interdisciplinary design background.
+I investigates how emerging AI can augment human cognition and capability, especially in creative domains.
 My research work has published in venues such as ACM CSUR/CSCW/MM/IUI/ICMI.
 My art and design work has been featured in exhibitions such as Chinese CHI, the NTU Art Exhibition, the Johan Verbeke International Exhibition.
 I currently work in Hong Kong and Guangzhou ([MC2 lab](https://mc2-lab-hkust.netlify.app/)).

+\textbf{Anqi Wang} is a Ph.D. candidate in the Individualized Interdisciplinary Program (Computational Media and Arts) at Hong Kong University of Science and Technology.
+Her research focuses on AI-supported creativity and human-AI collaboration in Human-Computer Interaction, across LLM, design, and the Metaverse.
+She investigates how emerging AI can augment human cognition and capability, especially in creative domains.
+She served as Associate Chair at DIS 2026.
+Her art and design work has been featured in exhibitions such as the Chinese CHI Art Gallery and the Johan Verbeke International Exhibition.

 # 🔥 News